exdarku/Group2-System-Aidvocate/documentation/API Documentation.md

 - **Description**: Retrieves a list of all registered organizations.

 #### 2. **Add a New Organization**
+> [!NOTE]
+> Do not use this endpoint, will just make you crazy.
+Just use /admin/addorganizations.
 - **Endpoint**: `/api/addorganizations`
 - **Method**: POST
 - **Access**: Requires authorization